microsoft/FHIR-Converter/README.md

     <img src="https://azuredeploy.net/deploybutton.png"/>
 </a>

-Note that the Service Name will be the name of your App Service and be included in the URL you will use to access the application.
-An API Key is required and you can set this to whatever you want.
+Note that the Service Name will be included in the URL you will use to access the application.
+In addition, the API Key is automatically generated when you deploy the App Service but you can change this to another value if you want.

 Once deployment is complete, you can go to the newly created App Service to see the details.
 Here you will get the URL to access your FHIR Converter (https://\<SERVICE NAME>.azurewebsites.net).

-If you need to grab your API Key again take the following steps:
+If you need to find your API Key again or change the value take the following steps:
-1. Navigate back to your Resource group
+1. Navigate to your App Service
-1. Under Settings-->Deployments select your deployment
+1. Under Settings, select Configuration
-1. Select Outputs on the left-hand side
+1. You will see CONVERSION_API_KEYS listed here.
+You can view the key and edit from this location.

 ### Deploy Locally
 Follow these steps to deploy a local copy of the FHIR Converter